Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Galaxy properties and sample selection

 \subsection{Kinematic tracer $v_{\star}/\sigma_\star$ definition}

 To characterise the kinematics of a galaxy, we focus on the stellar component and measure $v_{\star}/\sigma_\star$ as a tracer.
 This approach has recently been applied to massive quenched systems \citep{pascalau25, slob25, forrest25}.
 Here, $v_{\star}$ represents the stellar rotational velocity, indicating the galaxy's rotational support, while $\sigma_\star$ quantifies the stellar velocity dispersion, indicating the random motion contribution.
-This measure differs from the classical spin parameter $\lambda_r$, although the two can be converted using the relation in \citet{cappellari16}.
+This measure differs from the classical spin parameter $\lambda_r$, although the two can be converted \citep{cappellari16}.

 To compute these quantities, we must first define a reference frame: 1. measure the galactic centre, and 2. rotate the galaxy to align it with the stellar angular momentum vector.
 We define our centre as the stellar centre of mass and its corresponding velocity in a $\rm 50\,pkpc$ spherical aperture, using only bound particles.
 Other options are: (i) the stellar centre of mass and its velocity within other apertures such as $10$~or~$\rm 30\,pkpc$, (ii) the position and velocity of the most massive BH particle within a $\rm 50\,pkpc$ spherical aperture, considering only bound particles, or (iii) the most bound particle of the subhalo (subhalo centre) and stellar centre of mass velocity within $\rm 10\,pkpc$.
 We find that our approach gives more stable results, minimising the mean position and velocity within our fiducial aperture.
 Secondly, we rotate the galaxy so that the $z$-axis aligns with the stellar angular momentum vector of the $\rm 10\,pkpc$ core.